Patient Resource

 | Tdap Vaccine | Weeks 27-36 each pregnancy | Passes immunity to your baby before birth |

-Some medications require avoiding food for proper absorption or accurate test results.
+Some medications require avoiding food for proper absorption.

 | What | When | Why |